WernerKr/-Un-original-Prusa-Heated-Drybox/README.md

 - The DS18B20 data works only with PIN D4.
 - But to use it, the GPIO pin = 7 for D4 must be set.
 - To connect the DS18B20 temperature sensors (3 are supported in the program code) a 4.7 KOhm resistor must be used between pin D4 and Vin (=5V).
 All data lines of the DS18B20 are connected to pin D4 at the same time.
+- Since the Arduino Nano Esp32 has a higher internal temperature, the DHT20 heats up more and the temperature value is therefore distorted when the heating is off.
+- Therefore, it makes sense to move/mount the DHT20 sensor outside the Z-bracket, perhaps above the Z-bracket near the fan
 #### All user settings are now stored in the file arduino_settings.h.
 - #define debug
 - #define showFraction